Top-level domain: Internationalized country code TLDs

-An internationalized country code top-level domain (IDN ccTLD) is a top-level domain with a specially encoded domain name that is displayed in an end user application, such as a web browser, in its language-native script or alphabet (such as the Arabic alphabet), or a non-alphabetic writing system (such as Chinese characters).
+An internationalized country code top-level domain (IDN ccTLD) is a top-level domain with a specially encoded domain name that is displayed in an end-user application, such as a web browser, in its language-native script or alphabet (such as the Arabic alphabet), or a non-alphabetic writing system (such as Chinese characters).
 IDN ccTLDs are an application of the internationalized domain name (IDN) system to top-level Internet domains assigned to countries, or independent geographic regions.

 ICANN started to accept applications for IDN ccTLDs in November 2009, and installed the first set into the Domain Names System in May 2010.
 The first set was a group of Arabic names for the countries of Egypt, Saudi Arabia, and the United Arab Emirates.
 By May 2010, 21 countries had submitted applications to ICANN, representing 11 scripts.

 Infrastructure domain

-The domain arpa was the first Internet top-level domain.
+The domain .arpa was the first Internet top-level domain.
 It was intended to be used only temporarily, aiding in the transition of traditional ARPANET host names to the domain name system.
 However, after it had been used for reverse DNS lookup, it was found impractical to retire it, and is used today exclusively for Internet infrastructure purposes such as in-addr.arpa for IPv4 and ip6.arpa for IPv6 reverse DNS resolution, uri.arpa and urn.arpa for the Dynamic Delegation Discovery System, and e164.arpa for telephone number mapping based on NAPTR DNS records.
-For historical reasons, arpa is sometimes considered to be a generic top-level domain.
+For historical reasons, .arpa is sometimes considered to be a generic top-level domain.

 Reserved domains

-A set of domain names is reserved by the Internet Engineering Task Force as special-use domain names per authority of Request for Comments (RFC) 6761.
-The practice originated in RFC 1597 for reserved address allocations in 1994, and reserved top-level domains in RFC 2606 of 1999.
-RFC 6761 reserves the following four top-level domain names to avoid confusion and conflict.
-Any such reserved usage of those TLDs should not occur in production networks that utilize the global domain name system:
+A set of domain names is reserved by the Internet Engineering Task Force as special-use domain names.
+The practice originated in RFC 1597 for reserved address allocations in 1994 and reserved top-level domains in RFC 2606 of 1999, with additional reservations in later RFCs.
+These reserved names should not be used in production networks that utilize the global domain name system.